Long-Context Generalization with Sparse Attention: Acknowledgments

 \section{Acknowledgments}

-We thank Hugo Pitorro for his insightful and constructive comments throughout this work.
-We also thank the SARDINE Lab members for reviewing this paper and providing helpful feedback.
-This work was supported by the Portuguese Recovery and Resilience Plan through project C645008882-00000055 (Center for ResponsibleAI), by the EU’s Horizon Europe Research and Innovation Actions (UTTER, contract 101070631), by the project DECOLLAGE (ERC-2022-CoG 101088763), and by FCT/MECI through national funds and when applicable co-funded EU funds under UID/50008: Instituto de Telecomunicações.
+We thank the SARDINE Lab members for reviewing this paper and providing helpful feedback.
+This work was supported by the Portuguese Recovery and Resilience Plan through project C645008882-00000055 (Center for ResponsibleAI), by the project DECOLLAGE (ERC-2022-CoG 101088763), and by FCT/MECI through national funds and when applicable co-funded EU funds under UID/50008: Instituto de Telecomunicações.